 - Scottish Highlands: Admire picturesque lochs and glens as you travel through the Scottish Highlands.

 - Eilean Donan: Stop for a photo of this gorgeous castle.

 - Glenfinnan Viaduct: See the Glenfinnan Viaduct, along which the Hogwart's Express once crossed in the Harry Potter series.

 - Isle of Mull: Explore the Scottish Highlands in depth as you travel to the Isles of Mull and Iona.
 Visit the Reilig Odhrain, sacred burial ground of 48 Scottish Kings.

-- Glasgow: See the grand public buildings of Glasgow, including George Square and St. Mungo's Cathedral.
+- Glasgow: See the grand public buildings of Glasgow, including George Square.

 - Glencoe: Visit this Highland village on Loch Leven.

 - Stirling: Visit Stirling and see its castle, once the seat of Scottish royalty.